gohugoio/hugo/content/content-management/taxonomies.md

 ## Adding Taxonomic `weight` to Content

 A content file can assign weight for each of its associate taxonomies.
-Taxonomic weight can be used for sorting or ordering content in [taxonomy list templates][] and is declared in the content file's [front matter][].
+Taxonomic weight can be used for sorting or ordering content in [taxonomy list templates][] and is declared in a content file's [front matter][].
 The convention for declaring taxonomic weight is `taxonomyname_weight`.

 The following TOML and YAML examples show a piece of content that has a weight of 22, which can be used for ordering purposes when rendering the pages assigned to the "a", "b" and "c" values of the `tags` taxonomy.
 It has also been assigned the weight of 44 when rendering the "d" category page.